Applying to work with MedPro

 What happens once my initial assignment is completed?

 As your assignment end date approaches we will work with you to review all options, which may include extending at the current facility or scouting out your next assignment.
-Your Recruiter will be in frequent contact with you to ensure we can get you placed where you want to be.
+Your Placement Guide will be in frequent contact with you to ensure we can get you placed where you want to be.

 What characteristics make a successful traveler?